 - Figure 8: offers various maternity brands, although the maternity suits category is currently empty, and the maternity career wear category contains a single Isabella Oliver blazer.

 - J.Crew: The company has a collab with maternity brand Hatch, but currently, no suiting is available.
 Check resale sites for past styles.
 (Hatch itself doesn’t have any suiting on its own website.)

 Check sites like eBay and Poshmark for maternity blazers and suits, particularly for hits from the past, such as maternity suits from Theory or Eva Alexander, or A Pea in the Pod‘s suiting line, and also search Etsy for vintage or new finds that might work.

 I bought some maternity blazers in my first pregnancy, but in my second pregnancy (when admittedly I only gained the minimum weight), I found that my regular, non-maternity blazers fit up until week 38 or so.

 What to Wear Instead of Suits When You’re Pregnant

-Commenters have discussed this topic in the past, as well, coming up with the following ideas for what to wear instead of suits when you’re pregnant:
+Commenters have discussed this topic in the past, coming up with the following ideas for what to wear instead of suits when you’re pregnant:

-- some readers wore a long, tunic-y style maternity shirt so the blazer/pants purposely didn’t touch so the mismatched fabrics weren’t obvious
+- Some readers have said they’ve worn a long, tunic-y style maternity shirt so the blazer/pants purposely didn’t touch, preventing the mismatched fabrics from being obvious.

-- other readers went the other way and bought jackets longer than they normally wear, in fabrics that almost matched their maternity pants, since they thought that suited their pregnant frames better.
-(The reader particularly mentioned pairing Gap maternity pants with affordable Calvin Klein blazers-as-separates.)
+- Other readers went the other way and bought jackets longer than they normally wear, in fabrics that almost matched their maternity pants, since they thought that suited their pregnant frames better.
+(One particularly mentioned pairing Gap maternity pants with affordable Calvin Klein blazers-as-separates.)

 Moms-to-be: Have you found stylish maternity suits you like(d)?
 If not, what have you been wearing as alternatives?
 Do you buy maternity blazers or simply wear your jackets unbuttoned?